AmrElsayyad/makefile-tutorial/EX005 - Variables/README.md

 	echo ${str}
 ```

-`?=` only sets variables if they have not yet been set.
+### Conditional Variable Assignment

+There is another assignment operator for variables, `?=`.
+This is called a conditional variable assignment operator, because it only has an effect if the variable is not yet defined.

 ```make
 set = hello